 Muffins should be eaten freshly baked or a few hours later at the most.
 That said, here's how I store them.

-- Room temperature: keep them wrapped or in an airtight container for 2 days and warm before eating.
-They will be chewier and less tender.
-I highly recommend warming them in a medium oven to bring them back to life.
+- Room temperature: keep them wrapped or in an airtight container for 2 days.
+They will be chewier and less tender, so I highly recommend warming them in a medium oven to bring them back to life.

 - Freezing: they freeze wonderfully, and you should warm them before eating, after thawing them at room temperature, uncovered.
 To freeze, put them in a freezer-safe container with a lid or foam tray and wrap them first in plastic and then in aluminum foil.
 Don't overcrowd them so that they don't get squashed.